In this article:

 – improve nutrient absorption

-🔗 To the overview study (PDF)
+🔗 To the review study (PDF)

-Want to learn more about zeolite for horses ?
+Read more about Zeolite in horses ?
 Click here >>>

 Thrush?
 Here are some tips on how zeolite can support your horse >>>

-👉 Here you'll find the product of the month and a good overview of all STEINKRAFT product lines.
+👉 Here you will find the product of the month and a good overview of all areas of STEINKRAFT

-👉 Here you can find all STEINKRAFT products at a glance - directly in the shop
+👉 Here you will find all STEINKRAFT products at a glance - directly in the shop